-As illustrated in Steps 2 and 3 of Fig.~\ref{fig:overview}, RetroAttention computes attention outputs not only for the current decoding step but also retrospectively for previous steps.
+\paragraph{Supplementary Attention Output.} As illustrated in Steps 2 and 3 of Figure~\ref{fig:overview}, RetroAttention computes attention outputs not only for the current decoding step but also retrospectively for previous steps.
 For the current step, attention is computed using sparse attention methods \textit{e.g.}, Quest, yielding the output $O_{\mathrm{org}, t}$ (blue box).
 For past steps, RetroAttention computes attention between previous Queries and the currently loaded—but previously unseen—KV entries, producing $O_{\mathrm{sup}, t}$ (yellow box).
 We refer to this additional attention output as the \textit{supplementary attention output}.
 While omitted in the figure, we maintain a mask that tracks the most recent decoding step in which each KV page was loaded, allowing us to identify previously unseen entries.
 Formally, the attention outputs are defined as follows:

-where $Q_{t}$ is the $t$-th Query vector, $S_{t}$ denotes the set of top-$k$ KV cache page indices loaded by $Q_{t}$, and $\mathrm{Page}_{i}$ is the set of token indices in $i$-th page. $O^{t+s}_{\mathrm{sup}, t}$ refers to supplementary output generated at the $t{+}s$-th decoding step ($0\,{<}\,s\,{<}\,w$) for $Q_{t}$.
-Note that supplementation is not limited to adjacent steps; rather, it is applied across multiple past Queries within a retrospective window $w$, as described in Fig.~\ref{fig:overview}.
+where $Q_{t}$ is the $t$-th Query vector, $S_{t}$ denotes the set of top-$k$ page indices loaded by $Q_{t}$, and $\mathrm{Page}_{i}$ is the set of token indices in $i$-th page. $O^{t+s}_{\mathrm{sup}, t}$ refers to supplementary output generated at the $t{+}s$-th decoding step ($0\,{<}\,s\,{<}\,w$) for $Q_{t}$.
+As described in Figure~\ref{fig:overview}, the supplementation is not limited to adjacent steps.
+It is rather applied across multiple past Queries within a retrospective window $w$.

 By combining $O_{\mathrm{org}, t}$ and $O^{t+s}_{\mathrm{sup}, t}$ for all $s$, we can extend the attention computation for the past Query beyond its original KV cache budget.
 Accordingly, our goal is to update $O_{\mathrm{org}, t}$ to $\mathrm{softmax}(Q_{t}K^\top/\sqrt{d})V$, computed over $K, V$ in $\mathrm{Page}_{i}$ where $i \in \cup_{0 \le s < w} S_{t+s}$.